 “Banners have 99 problems and a click ain’t one.”
 So said Scott Sorokin, Chief Strategy Officer at Razorfish, in June 2017—and boy have things evolved even more since then.
 For better or worse, banner ads are well on their way to extinction, and marketing in general is so much more complicated (and far more nuanced, and increasingly more specialized) than it's ever been before.
 But, fear not—we're here to help you get a game plan together that will not only organize your thoughts on strategy and deliverables, but impress your entire team with its professional appearance.

 Note: This is the 3rd installment in "The Five Essentials: How to Start a New Business” series, dedicated to small, medium and startup businesses.
-In this series, we cover how to create a Business Plan and Company Overview, as well as the best Tech Tools to grow your business fast and free Sales Proposal templates you can customize.
+In this series, we cover how to create a Business Plan and Company Overview, as well as the best Tech Tools to grow your business fast and Sales Proposal templates you can customize.
 Here, you'll learn how to draft an Annual Marketing Plan.

 One way to begin drafting a marketing plan is by using a customizable marketing plan template.
 You can just drag-and-drop your content into pre-designed slides based on professional recommendations and sources.
 The sample Annual Marketing Plan presentation suggests high-level topics to cover, outlines specific scopes of work, and visualizes marketing concepts to better communicate with and motivate your team.
 We dig into what you should include on each page of an Annual Marketing Plan presentation below.

 Highlighting a single, high-impact goal at the start of your marketing plan demonstrates you have a handle on what drives the business.
 For everything that follows you should be able to trace a line back to this goal.
 For now, show the clarity of your vision by keeping the slide simple.
 Sure, there's much to discuss here.
 But that doesn't mean you need to plaster it all on the slide.